Sweardog/Quartz-Resonance-Simulation/README.md

 The animation of waves hinges on meticulous computations at every collision juncture.
 From each collision, vital data is extracted, facilitating the projection of the wave mesh vertex to the succeeding collision point.
 This process persists recursively through each collision.
 Within the quartz's confines, the paraboloids' intrinsic characteristics cause the direction vectors to oscillate in a trivial manner.
 For non-trivial reflections, the normal vectors at collision points are anayltically solved for, **independent of mesh data!**.
 Once the gap between consecutive collision points and the corresponding velocities are determined, we possess the dataset necessary for an accurate projection.
 This principle integrated in conjunction with a recursive algorithm in the "Animate Waves" Python script allows for uninterrupted wave animation until a set frame limit is reached.

+## Contributions

+In the real-world, these simulated answers are not %100 accurate, but it provides a good place to start.
+Because these oscillators are cut in the centimeter range, with nothing too precise needed in terms of precision, it's relatively cheap to make these.
+However, if a giant quartz crystal were cut to oscillate at perhaps a lower frequency and there is only one chance to get it right due to resource/financial limits, this simulation could benefit from real-world implementations to add more realism.
+Once again, if someone obtains a precise centroid calculus solution, you will recieve a grand prize of $1000$ HEX crypto.